preciofishbone/OmniaDocsG2/blocks/taxonomy-navigation/index.rst

 .. image:: taxonomy-navigation-settings-view-mapping-v75.png

 + **Show more link**: A "Show more" link can be added to the cards by selecting this option.
++ **Add column**: This lable is wrong.
+Should be "Add property" (will be changed in system soon).
+Use it to add additional properties to be shown on the card.

 Style
 ----------